Language modeling via stochastic processes: Dataset information

 The ordering metric used in Table~\ref{tab:ordering} applies because the user and assistant take turns in the dialog.
 The ordering metric is $1$ if the user and assistant take turns in the conversation.
 It's $0$ otherwise.

 \paragraph{ROC Stories} \citep{mostafazadeh-etal-2016-corpus} is a short stories dataset.
 Each story contains 5 sentences.
 No additional tokens are added in this dataset.
 The training dataset contains 2000 stories, and the test dataset contains 1000 stories.
+This dataset was used in the original text infilling experiments we had.
+Those previous results are in Table~\ref{tab:bertscore}, Table~\ref{tab:bleu_scores} and Table~\ref{tab:human_eval_text_infilling}.